About

 “Early childhood is such an important time for developing one’s relationship with the world.
 Forging close personal connections, sparking curiosity and learning to problem solve with our youngest students is one of the best ways I can think of to create caring citizens.”

 Samara Mays joined Montpelier Children’s House in 2010 and assumed the role of Director in 2012.
 She holds a B.S. in Environmental Studies from the University of Vermont and an M.A. in Rural Sociology from the University of Arkansas.
 She has completed coursework through The Community College of Vermont, Union Institute and the Vermont State College network and holds a Vermont Teaching License in Early Childhood Education.
-She lives in Montpelier with her husband, Ryan and their two boys, Ben and Jim who are both MCH alumni.
+She lives in Montpelier with her husband, and their two children are both MCH alumni.

 Our Teaching Staff